ricniew/WebSphere-Configure-Snowflake-JDBC/README.md

 # WebSphere_Configure_Snowflake_JDBC

-IBM WebSphere <BR>
-How to create a Data Source connection for a Snowflake Database <BR> Version 1.0 <BR>
+IBM WebSphere: How to create a jdbc connection for a Snowflake Database <BR> Version 1.0 <BR>
 Created by Expertise Connect Team EMEA